aspose-slides/Aspose.Slides-Documentation/nodejs-java/developer-guide/manage-presentation/convert-presentation/convert-powerpoint/convert-pptx-to-ppt/_index.md

 - [Java Convert PPTX to Image](https://docs.aspose.com/slides/nodejs-java/convert-powerpoint-to-png/)

 ## **Convert PPTX to PPT**
 To convert a PPTX to PPT simply pass the file name and save format to the **Save** method of [**Presentation**](https://reference.aspose.com/slides/nodejs-java/aspose.slides/Presentation) class.
-The Java code sample below converts a Presentation from PPTX to PPT using default options.
+The Javascript code sample below converts a Presentation from PPTX to PPT using default options.

 ```javascript
     // instantiate a Presentation object that represents a PPTX file